tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

 ..  option:: -u USERNAME, --username USERNAME

-    A Tarantool user for connecting to the instance.
+    A Tarantool user for connecting to the instance using a URI.

 ..  option:: -p PASSWORD, --password PASSWORD